ArthurBorges/dio-desafio-github/README.md

 >Acessar o repositorio no Git Bash:
 >$cd dio-desafio-github/

-Comando para adicionar mudanças do projeto:
+Comando para adicionar mudanças no projeto:
 >$git add .
 >$git commit -m "descrição das mudanças"

 Comando para atualizar as mudanças do projeto na nuvem: